Defaulting On A Private Student Loan

 Nationwide, about 45 million borrowers owe $1.7 trillion in student loan debt, including more than $140 billion in private student loans.
 Private student loans — made by banks and other lenders that don’t involve the federal government — are playing an increasingly important role in the larger student loan market, like yes, the student debt problem.
 The private student loan market grew rapidly in the years following the Great Recession, outstripping the growth rates of the home loan, auto loan and credit card markets.
 Despite industry assurances that the private student loan market is free of borrower problems, a careful analysis of the results shows that certain borrower segments are struggling with private student loans—namely, Black and Latinx borrowers.

-See also Specialized Loan Servicing Computershare
+See also Amex Loan AppTransactional

 These differences are very important in the private student loan market.
 Despite being less than half as likely to repay private student loans, black students are four times more likely to have difficulty repaying their private student loans compared to their white peers.
 This difference is important, especially since private student loans carry additional risks for borrowers.
 Unlike federal student loans, private student loans have fewer safeguards to reduce defaults when borrowers experience financial hardship.
 Struggling borrowers have few options to seek help if they fall behind, as default mitigation programs are left up to the lender.